-A park home meets British building standards BS3632 which means that it can be lived in all year round and can be registered as your primary residence.
+A park home meets the BS3632 standards set by the British Standards Institute which means that it can be lived in all year round and can be registered as your primary residence.
 However, this is dependent on site planning as it might only be registered for planning permission for holiday or second home uses.
 But don’t panic, you can use our handy park finder page to help guide you to a park that suits you!

 What is the lifespan of a park home?

 A park home typically lasts for 70 to 80 years or longer provided they are cared for properly.
-They are easy to maintain and you can use our annual inspection service to give you peace of mind.
+They are easy to maintain and you can use our Annual Inspection service to give you peace of mind (T&C's apply).